Silk Overview

 object per monitor as each monitor may have different vsync rates.
 As a

-fallback solution, we have one global Display
+fallback solution, we have one global Display object that can

 synchronize across all connected displays.
-The global Display
+The global Display is

 useful if a window is positioned halfway between the two monitors.
 Each

-platform will have to implement a specific Display
+platform will have to implement a specific Display object to hook

 and listen to vsync events.
 As of this writing, both Firefox OS and OS X